Trust, proven - not promised.

 See active sessions and devices, set inactivity windows, and revoke a session the moment a badge is handed back.

-Mapped to the frameworks your review already uses.
+Designed for the frameworks your review already uses.

 We log what happened - never the patient.